Leey10/Udacity-Self-driving-Car-Engineer-Nanodegree/Project2_Advanced-Lane-Lines/README.md

   The numbers to be calculated include curvature of lanes and offest of the car center based on equations given in the course.

 #### Transform the Image Back with Lane Detected and Information Printed
   Once everything is set, the warped image is transormed back with lane area filled and information printed.
+It's important to convert the pixel value to real world distance in meters before calculating the curvature and center offset.

-### 3. Source of Bugs
+### 3. Shortcomings of the Algorithm
-  * performance of the computer vision stage is the dominant determinator of the algorithm, low contrast between lane and road, cracks that make a long dark line on the road all contribute to detection failures
+  * performance of the computer vision stage is the dominant determinator of the algorithm, low contrast between lane and road, cracks that make a long dark line on the road all contribute to detection failures.
+There should be a more sophisticated way of using lane color for more robust detection of lanes
+  * lack of fail-safe mechanisims to gurantee reasonable output when one of two lanes fail to be detected